Sankey Photography Collection

-A large collection of photographs was created by two generations of photographers based in Barrow in Furness.
+A large collection of photographs was created by two generations of photographers based in Barrow in Furness, Cumbria.
 The collection is currently being catalogued before being deposited in Cumbria Archives, where they will be available through their online catalogue CASCAT.

 Sankey History

 Edward Sankey

 Edward Sankey was a Barrow in Furness photographer whose work records the changing scenes of Barrow and the Lake District over a period of 50 years.
 Having trained as a master printer on a local newspaper, he left to start his own printing works.
-His first premises in Bucchleuch Street were opened about 1895 with a shop selling his printed goods and also books and stationery.
+His first premises in Buccleuch Street were opened about 1895 with a shop selling his printed goods and also books and stationery.
 In the 1900s he moved to Ramsden Square and later to 88 Duke Street.
 By 1921 there were several retail outlets including one at 78 Duke St which sold newspapers and housed a lending library.
 In 1948 he moved to 81 Duke Street which was large enough to house the retail and printing sides of the business in the same building.
 The firm remained here until 1970.
 Edward retired about 1955 and died in 1965.

 Raymond Sankey

 Edward’s elder son Raymond joined the business in 1924 and became a capable photographer in his own right.
 His brother Eric was more concerned with the books and stationery part of the business.
 Raymond left the business for the duration of the second world war to take up a post as civil defence controller at Vickers Shipbuilding and Engineering.
 He took over the business around 1955 after his father’s retirement.
-By the early 1960s postcard sales were falling off but one part of the photography business which remained active was the sale of cards to convalescing miners at Conishead Priory, then owned by the Durham Miners Welfare Committee.
+By the early 1960s postcard sales were falling off but one part of the photography business which remained active was the production of souvenir cards for convalescing miners at Conishead Priory, then owned by the Durham Miners Welfare Committee.

-Demand grew for prints from the historic negatives and Raymond provided the materiel for several books of old photographs produced after his retirement from the retail business in 1970.
+Demand grew for prints from the historic negatives and Raymond provided the material for several books of old photographs produced after his retirement from the retail business in 1970.
 These are listed in the bibliography below.

 Sankey’s patent printer

 In the 1920s Edward Sankey designed and patented a postcard printing machine capable of producing 1000 postcards an hour.
-It was not sold commercially but its capacity enabled Sankey to print postcards for other small publishers.
+It was licensed for sale by J. Halden & Co.
+Its capacity enabled Sankey to print postcards for other small publishers.
 Postcards produced on this machine were at first marked “Sankey High Speed Machine Real Photo” on the back.
 The printer remained in use for over 40 years.